-Boutwell House is open for visitors on Mondays and Wednesdays from 10 am until 1 pm.
-Come check out the new exhibits on George Boutwell and his family and the GHS collections, plus the newly renovated kitchen, and the lovely side garden.
+Boutwell House is open for visitors on Mondays and Wednesdays from 10 am until 2 pm.
+Come check out our Groton exhibits, the newly renovated kitchen, and the lovely side garden.

 The Mission of the Groton Historical Society is to collect, preserve and display objects, records and folklore of historic significance from Groton’s past and to maintain a museum for these artifacts and records according to current museum standards; to provide an organization for those residents interested in preserving and maintaining the local history of Groton; and to familiarize a wider community of citizens with Groton’s history and increase interest in local history and traditions through exhibits, educational programs, publications and historical records.